Backwards (novel): On the Backwards World

 The Red Dwarf crew arrive in Universe 3, where time runs backwards, in order to rescue Lister, who has returned to life and regressed-back to the age of 25 (following his death at age 61 the end of the previous novel, Better Than Life) as a result of the crew depositing his body on the time-reversed Earth 36 years earlier.
 After failing to meet Lister at the arranged rendezvous, Kryten learns from the television that Lister and Cat are associated with a murder that, due to the backwards flow of time, has not yet been committed.
 Lister soon arrives injured and in the custody of the police who, after a backwards fight which restores Lister to health, promptly unarrest him.
 Lister then takes off in backwards pursuit of one of the officers, explaining to the others that due to the nature of reverse time he is forced to follow the policeman (who if time were running forwards would be chasing him) until he is 'unspotted'.
-After a harrowing backwards car-chase (especially for Rimmer, who is unable to trust that no harm can befall him while time is running backwards) the policeman unsees them, and the crew retreat to the mountain area where they landed their ship, the Starbug.
+After a harrowing backwards car-chase (especially for Rimmer, who is unable to trust that no harm can befall him while time is running backwards) the policeman un-sees them, and the crew retreat to the mountain area where they landed their ship, the Starbug.

 When they arrive, the crew examine Starbug to find most of the landing jets missing and the underside a mess of rust and badly-repaired damage.
 Unable to understand how it happened, but realising that on the backwards Earth they will need the landing jets to perform a take-off, they begin searching for the missing jets.
 While searching Kryten discovers the body of a hillbilly, who has been killed with a pickaxe.
 He panics when the corpse begins returning to life and removes the pickaxe from the man's chest.
 Once the man leaves, Kryten replays the incident 'forwards' and realises he was responsible for killing the man, a serious breach of his programming not to harm humans.
 Overwhelmed by guilt, Kryten shuts himself down.
 Upon learning what's happened, Lister realises that this was the murder for which he was imprisoned and is overwhelmed at finally learning that he was not only innocent but Kryten was the one responsible for his lengthy prison sentence.
 Despite this, Lister forgives him and tries to get him working again.